 Flights are entirely weather-dependent and, as such, “fly by sight.
 To take off, navigate, and land, the pilot needs to see.
 You really wouldn’t want to land somewhere like Lukla, where the short runway is on a cliff edge, if the pilot couldn’t see to land or take off.
 It’s scary enough, as it has good visibility.

 All it takes are clouds—a natural phenomenon after all, especially in mountainous areas and the visibility is gone.
 All flights TO and FROM Lukla are then cancelled.

 Lukla Airport on a bad weather day

-People waiting to go on trek are stuck in Kathmandu….people finishing their trek are stuck in Lukla.
+People waiting to go on treks are stuck in Kathmandu, and people finishing their treks are stuck in Lukla.

-This 40 minute flight that your itinerary was reliant upon did actually cut out the “old way” of a full days drive from Kathmandu to Jiri and then several days trekking up to (or down from) Lukla.
+This 40-minute flight that your itinerary was reliant upon actually cut out the “old way” of a full day's drive from Kathmandu to Jiri and then several days of trekking up to (or down from) Lukla.

 A trek may involve crossing a high mountain pass (or indeed several), or terrain that becomes treacherous in bad weather.

 A high mountain pass is often the “crux” of treks, whether it be the Thorung La on the Annapurna Circuit, the Larkya La on the Manaslu Circuit, the Cho La in the Everest region, or the French Pass on the Dhaulagiri Circuit.

 Bad weather can make these passes too dangerous, or in some instances be snowbound….blocked.
 It’s the Himalayas…..it happens every now and again.